jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 </div>

 ###Pros
-- Hardly any secutiry concerns
+- Hardly any security concerns
 - you can blog offline, schedule a script to run and sync whenever online
 - Can be hosted for free on Github
 - Fast to load